viniciuskneves/vue-3-suspense/ARTICLE.md

-# Suspense: feeling of excited about what may happen

-Well, the title came from Google but I think you can guess what I'm going to talk about =]
+# Go async in Vue 3 with Suspense

 Vue 3 is coming with a some exciting new features.
 Composition API is the hottest one at the moment but there are others that excite me as much as it.

 One of those new features is called `Suspense` and it really excites me about the benefits it brings.
-You might have heard about it already but I will try to show some examples of usage of `Suspense` and where it can be beneficial.
+You might have heard about it already but I will try to show some examples of the usage of `Suspense` and where it can be beneficial.

 ## What is Suspense?